 Montee Ball and the Wisconsin offense sure look like they are back.
 While still not nearly as explosive as last season’s unit, the offense has found its footing.
 After all, it went for 645 yards of offense in its 38-14 win at Purdue.

-We’ve reached the midpoint of the 2012 Big Ten football season.
-Before we turn our complete attention to Week 7, though, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 6 predictions.
-Dienhart led the way, going 4-1, while BTN.com fans and I went 3-2.
+Before we turn our attention to Week 8, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 7 predictions.
+Dienhart led the way, at 4-1, good enough to move him into sole possession of first place in the season standings.
+BTN.com fans and myself both went 3-2.

 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
-What did DiNardo have to say about Week 6 Big Ten action?
+What did DiNardo have to say about Week 7 Big Ten action?
 Read all of his Sunday Ruminations in this post.

 Montee Ball ran for a career-high 247 yards and scored three touchdowns to help Wisconsin beat Purdue 38-14 on Saturday afternoon.
 James White added 124 yards rushing for the Badgers (5-2, 2-1 Big Ten), who outgained Purdue 645 yards to 252.
 The Badgers pounded out 467 yards rushing in the rain.